Tuesday, January 20, 2026

 During the Carlos Menem presidency, newsroom-as-set trends were introduced to Argentina in a more modern and professional manner.

-From 1990 to 2002, 24 Horas (TVN) utilized a small newsroom-as-set trend.
+In Chile, from 1990 to 2002, 24 Horas (TVN) utilized a small-sized newsroom-as-set trend.

-Teletrece (UCTV) used the newsroom-as-set trend from the 1990's to the noughties.
+Also in Chile, Teletrece (UCTV) used the newsroom-as-set trend from the 1990's to the noughties.

 However, the newsroom-as-set trend was not new for Teletrece (UCTV), as it was already used for its secondary editions (afternoons/late-nights) during the 1980's.